VectorInstitute/vec-playbook/templates/README.md

 - print messages will not be sent to launch.log, use a logger instead (see example templates)
 - `multirun.yaml` and `hydra.yaml` will contain placeholder values (eg. `${oc.select:compute.mem_gb}`).
 These are used to fill in the values with values from other parts of the config or other configs included in the defaults.
 See hydra documentation for more detail.
 - When doing a hyperparameter sweep, a run is performed for each unique combination of hyperparameters.
 Each run is run as a separate slurm job with a unique slurm ID.
+  - All the runs are submitted as separate jobs using the slurm `--array` feature.
+Therefore there is a base slurm job id shared by all runs.
+The slurm-job-id actually used by slurm for each run is a combination of the base slurm job ID and the hydra run ID (eg. `1186868_0`).